 They kept pushing deadlines back.
 They kept asking for additional work to be done.

 They weren’t a pleasure to work with and they didn’t pay on time.

 “Why do you want to work with these guys?”
 I asked

 Jackie replied that “despite the headaches they’re a really profitable client.
 I really can’t afford to lose them so I need to keep working with them.
 It will cost the business money if we stop working with them”

 Jackie thought she needed this client.
-That the problems she experienced with them were worth the economic pay off.
+That the problems she experienced with them were worth the economic pay off towards business growth.

 Need can be an incredibly toxic mind-set.
 In my experience, any kind of professional relationship based on need never ends well.